 Don’t forget to adjust your protein intake when eliminating or reducing carbs, especially if you’re exercising or have a higher muscle mass or metabolism.
 High-protein foods keep you fuller for longer, and they are rich in antioxidants, minerals, and other essential nutrients.

-Enrich your diet with eggs, Greek yogurt (unflavored and unsweetened), legumes, soy proteins (tofu, tempeh, etc.), and lean meats like fish and chicken.
+Enrich your diet with eggs, Greek yogurt (unflavored and unsweetened), soy proteins (tofu, tempeh, etc.), and lean meats like fish and chicken.
 Add different kinds of proteins to get the best of this food group.